How to Brew Coffee

 Do not underestimate the importance of the size of the grind to the taste of your coffee.
 If your coffee tastes bitter, it may be over-extracted, or ground too fine.
 On the other hand, if your coffee tastes flat, it may be under-extracted, meaning your grind is too coarse.

-Tell the professionals where you purchase your coffee exactly how you will be brewing it.
+If you're having the coffee ground to order, tell the professionals where you purchase your coffee exactly how you will be brewing it.
 Will you be using a French press plunger pot?
 A flat drip filter?
 A cone drip filter?
 A gold mesh filter?
 They will grind it specifically for your preparation method.

 Before using the coffee, rub some of the grounds between your fingers so that you can feel the grind consistency and become acquainted with the differences in size.